-The next ten years will be crucial to limit global temperature rise.
-The IPCC’s Special Report sends a clear message – rapidly decarbonize the global economy to avoid the worst impacts of climate change, says Anthesis Director Josh Whitney.
+The next ten years will be crucial to limit the global temperature rise.
+The IPCC’s Special Report sends a clear message – rapidly decarbonise the global economy to avoid the worst impacts of climate change, says Anthesis Director Josh Whitney.

 Taking it personally

 I’ll admit it, the last week has had me flirting in and out of a spiral of depression and disappointment, coming to terms with mankind’s central inability to be proactive.
 Somewhere deep along our genetic evolutionary journey, we skipped this seemingly critical design feature and instead prefer to take action at the very last second or often only when the writing is on the wall, or only after learning a hard lesson.

 While much of the world had bought into the UNFCCC Paris Agreement in 2015 to hold warming to 2.0°C (3.8°F) by 2050, the latest Intergovernmental Panel on Climate Change’s 1.5°C Special Report, commissioned and endorsed by world governments, including the U.S., now finds that to hold global temperature rise below 1.5°C will require “rapid, far-reaching and unprecedented changes in all aspects of society”.
 Previously, this level seemed politically feasible, although it would still lead to vast damage, including the death of all coral, even more deadly storms and heat, and rising oceans covering low-lying island nations and major coastal areas.